top of page

 What is Chinese Medicine?

 It’s funny, in China they just call it Medicine.
 Just kidding, well kind of.
 In China and other parts of East Asia, the modality that we, over here in the West, call Chinese Medicine is actually a culmination of many cultures, knowledge, and wisdom gathered and practiced over thousands of years.
 In China, all forms of medicine are practiced within a hospital setting.
-As a patient, you would see both a Western and Eastern doctor, as well as, prescribed both Western and Chinese herbal medicine.
-During the onset and now enduring pandemic, China has relied heavily on Chinese Herbal medicine in treating its people, often with staggering success rates compared to Western medication.
+As a patient, you would see both a Western and Eastern doctor, as well as, be prescribed both Western and Chinese herbal medicine.
+China has relied heavily on Chinese Herbal medicine in treating its people, often with staggering success rates compared to Western medication.

 East Asian Medicine (EAM) encompasses many modalities: acupuncture, herbal medicine, cupping, tui na, qi gong, and nutritional therapy.
 EAM includes both the ancient and most advanced medicines of China, Korea, and Japan.